tomgross/blog.toms-projekte.de/content/use-vyper-as-python-library.rst

         print(get_vyper_contract(["hello.vy"]))

-Assuming we have the following Vyper smart contract ...
+Assuming we have the following Vyper smart contract as *hello.vy* file ...

 .. code-block:: python